pfknight8/Wine_and_Dine_Connection/README.md

 ## Descripton

-#### The wine and dine database that will connect wine pairings to food. (better description to come)
+#### The Wine and Dine Collection is a database that will allow users to connect wine pairings to food.
+The initial databse of wines will allow users to create, read, and update various bottles of wine, while the meal side will allow users full CRUD control over meal postings.

 ---